Jakst3r/ember-basic-template-helpers/README.md

 ```

 #### `capitalise`
-Takes a boolean value as the first argument and returns the opposite value
+Takes a string of any case and return the same string in uppercase

 ```hbs
 {{capitalise 'string'}}